rizvn/rizvn.github.io/_posts/2024-05-24-deploy-envoy.md

 ```

-If using minikube for testing, use minikube tunnel to associate ip to envoy proxy serioce
+If using minikube for testing, use minikube tunnel to associate ip to envoy proxy service
 ```bash
 minikube tunnel
 ```